analysis-tool/recurrence/README.md

 •	Distant Stage Value: the user will need to select the numeric value of distant stage from the listed values of Stage Variable or enter the value manually.

-•	Adjustment Factor r: the factor which can be used to adjust the registry-based survival curves for sensitivity analysis.
+•	Adjustment Factor r: the factor used to adjust the registry-based survival curves for sensitivity analysis.
 The user may click the up and down arrows to change the value or type in any value.
 The default value is 1.

-•	Number of Follow-up Years: the range of follow-up years in the output.
+•	Years of Follow-up: the range of follow-up years in the output.
 The default number is 25.
 If the maximum number of follow-up years (max.num.year) in the SEER\*Stat data is less than 25, then the default number will be set to the max.num.year.

 Output

+•	link: the parametric survival distribution among those not cured specified in CanSurv.

 •	cure: the cure fraction estimated from the mixture cure survival model.